The University of West Alabama

 Yr

-EC 231, EC 232, GY 100, PS 110, SY 100, or SY 110 3 Athletic Training Electives 4
+AH 481 Athletic Training Clinical Education V 1 AN 100, EC 201, GY 100, PS 110, SY 100, or SY 110 3

-HY 102 Western Civilization II or HY 212 American History II 3 General Elective 3
+EX 442 Sport and Exercise Nutrition 3 HY 102 Western Civilization II or HY 212 American History II 3

 120

 Total hours = minimum of 120 in order to graduate.
 A minor is not required with this major.
 5 hours of this program are general electives which includes the 2 semester hour course, UWA 101 Freshman Seminar.
 Students are advised to gear these electives towards athletic training, biology, health, physical education, physical sciences, or psychology.
-Computer proficiency is required in all coursework, and either one of the following courses is strongly recommended but not required as a means to gain this proficiency: CS 205 or ED 405.

 Lightly shaded courses are taught once a year in the semesters where listed but may also be taught in the Summer semester.